-Check out the awesome X2 special at ACME TOOL!
+Check out the awesome X2 at Home Depot

 What can I say?
 I love track saws.
 I’ve been using them for years.
 They make many hard tasks easier.
 Once you have one it’s impossible to go back.
 It changes something inside of you.
 Even stubborn doubters have changed their minds in as little as one use.

 I used to think I had no need for a track Saw.
 I felt like a straight edge and a couple of clamps were enough to make nice Straight cuts.
 I used to say, “Track saws are too expensive for what you get.”
 How wrong I was.
 There is more to it than just making straight cuts.
 The first track saw I used was a cheap one from grizzly.
 It wasn’t very good.
 The dust collection was horrible and the splinter guard was off by 1/8″ but it was good enough that I soon realized that I needed a tracksaw in my life.

 I originally wanted a Makita since I was against Festool pricing at the time.
 The problem was that I couldn’t find a Makita anywhere within a 3 Hour drive and I wanted to try the Saw before buying.

 My favorite lumberyard Schutte Lumber in Kansas City, MO invited me to a Festool event and I decided to go ahead and check it out.
 I have to say I was hooked!
 I bought the TS55 Saw which is the smaller Festool and a CT36 dust extractor.
 The Saw served me well for about a year and then the cordless TSC55 came out.
 I was so happy with the cordless one I rarely wanted to use the corded Festool.